awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mediaconnect-flow-failoverconfig.md

 ## Properties<a name="aws-properties-mediaconnect-flow-failoverconfig-properties"></a>

 `FailoverMode`  <a name="cfn-mediaconnect-flow-failoverconfig-failovermode"></a>
 The type of failover you choose for this flow\.
 MERGE combines the source streams into a single stream, allowing graceful recovery from any single\-source loss\.
 FAILOVER allows switching between different streams\.
+The string for this property must be entered as MERGE or FAILOVER\.
+No other string entry is valid\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)